 2010s

+SI opens its first overseas project office in Beirut, Lebanon.
 SI begins work with the MasterCard Foundation and provides services through the DFID Global Evaluation Framework Agreement.
 SI is named USAID Small Business of the Year in 2013 for demonstrating best practices in the field and serving as a model for small and minority-owned implementing partners.
+In 2014, SI graduates from small business status.

 Future

-As a mid-size business, SI continues its work supporting long-term program field offices and engaging in hundreds of short-term projects across the globe.
-SI continues to attract new clients, new talent, and to further its mission to advance development effectiveness.
+As a mid-size business, SI continues and grows its work providing long- and short-term technical and consulting support supporting long-term program field offices and engaging in across hundreds of short-term projects across the globe.
+SI continues to attract new clients, new talent, and to further its mission to advance development program effectiveness.